 Avoid Using Your Financial and Shopping Accounts on Public WiFi

 Never log in to your banking, investment, credit card, or shopping accounts while connected to a public WiFi hotspot.
 In fact, never connect to any account that holds sensitive financial, business, or personal information.
 If you must log in to these types of accounts, make sure to have multi-factor authentication set up on the account.
-This requires a second bit of information, such as a code, fingerprint, or other types of info to allow successfully logging in.
+This requires a second bit of information, such as a code, fingerprint, or other types of info to allow successful logging in.

 Visit only HTTPS Websites